Mc-Zen/quill/src/decorations.typ

 ///
 /// - wires (int): Number of wires to include.
 /// - steps (int): Number of columns to include.
+/// - x (auto, int): The starting column of the gategroup.
+/// - y (auto, int): The starting wire of the gategroup.
+/// - z (string): The gategroup can be placed `"below"` or `"above"` the circuit.
 /// - padding (length, dictionary): Padding of rectangle.
 May be one length
 ///     for all sides or a dictionary with the keys `left`, `right`, `top`,
 ///     `bottom` and `default`.
 Not all keys need to be specified.
 The value